-Winches are mounted on a dedicated winch stand on the trailer tongue, on the support for the bow stop or temporarily on the tow vehicle’s hitch ball using an adapter plate (see Master Lock model 7792906 for this option).
+Trailer winches let you pull your boat onto the trailer while it’s on an inclined launching ramp.
+Winches are mounted on a dedicated winch stand on the trailer tongue, on the support for the bow stop or on the trailer’s hitch ball using an adapter plate.
 A reel or spool holds 20-50 feet of cable, rope or webbing, and has a snap at the bitter end.
-With the snap clipped onto the bow eye of the boat, the winch operator can either crank the boat onto the trailer or allow the trailer to slide backwards into the water at a controlled rate.
+With the snap clipped onto the bow eye of the boat, the winch operator can either crank the boat onto the trailer or allow the boat to slide backwards into the water at a controlled rate.

-Manual vs. electric: manual winches multiply your strength, allowing you to pull a relatively heavy boat against gravity and friction.
+Hand-cranked manual winches multiply your strength, allowing you to pull a relatively heavy boat against gravity and friction.
 They also have a ratchet to hold the boat at any point on the trailer so it doesn’t slide back into the water, allowing a normal person to retrieve a boat weighing over a ton, using a crank about a foot long and simple gearing.
-Larger models have a lower gear ratio to multiply your strength even more and two speeds for extra speed or power.
-For example, Fulton’s largest model of their aluminum F2 winch provides 5.1:1 and an extra-powerful 16.2:1 low gear.
+Larger models have a lower gear ratio to multiply your strength even more and two speeds for extra power.

 Fulton re-engineered trailer winches with their unique and innovative F2 manual winch.

 How much capacity do you need?